 35. Significant and Material Orders Passed by the Regulators or Courts or TribunalsImpacting the Going Concern Status of the Company

-There are no orders passed by the Regulators or Courts or Tribunals which would impactthe going concern status and the Company' future operations.
+There are no orders passed by the Regulators or Courts or Tribunals which would impactthe going concern status and the Company's future operations.

 36. Sexual Harassment of Women at Workplace:

-The Company has zero tolerance towards sexual harassment at the workplace and hasadopted a Policy on Prevention of Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) in line with the provisions of the Sexual Harassment of Womenat Workplace (Prevention Prohibition and Redressal) Act 2013 and the Rules thereunder.The details of the policy are given in Annexure-8 of this board report.
+The Company has zero tolerance towards sexual harassment at the workplace and hasadopted a Policy on Prevention of Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) in line with the provisions of the Sexual Harassment of Womenat Workplace (Prevention Prohibition and Redressal) Act 2013 and the Rules thereunder.The details of the policy are given in Annexure-8 of this Board's Report.

-Electronic copies of Annual Report 2017-2018 and the Notice of 21st Annual GeneralMeeting shall be sent to all the members whose email addresses are registered with thecompany/depository participant.
-For members who have not registered their email addressphysical copies are sent in the permitted form.
+Electronic copies of Annual Report 2018-19 and the Notice of 21st Annual GeneralMeeting shall be sent to all the members whose email addresses are registered with thecompany/depository participant.
+For members who have not registered their email addressphysical copies shall be sent in the permitted form.